DarkInvader-ux/EDA_AIrBnb/README.md

 Visualization Used: Correlation heatmap

-📌 Next Steps

-Investigate seasonal trends (if date-based data is available).

-Perform outlier analysis to see how extreme values affect patterns.

-Use machine learning models to predict prices based on available features.

-📁 Repository Structure

-📂 Airbnb-EDA
- ├── 📊 datasets/         # Raw and cleaned datasets
- ├── 📜 notebooks/        # Jupyter notebooks for analysis
- ├── 📄 images/           # Plots and visualizations
- ├── 📄 README.md         # Project overview (this file)
- ├── 📄 EDA_report.md     # Detailed findings (this document)

 🎯 Conclusion

 This analysis provides initial insights into Airbnb listings.
 Further exploration of time-based trends and machine learning could improve pricing predictions.